-A: Once the Investigator(s) complete a draft of the investigation report, a copy will be provided to each party and their Advisor.
+A: Once the investigator(s) complete a draft of the investigation report, a copy will be provided to each party and their advisor.
 Any evidence excluded from the report as not relevant will be provided in a separate file.
-The parties will have ten business days to review and comment on the report and evidence file to ensure the report is complete and accurate.
-The Investigator will explain the process by which your review and comment is solicited and incorporated.
-The investigator(s) will then issue a final report (and final evidence file), providing copies to the parties and Advisors.
+The parties will have ten business days to review and comment on the report and evidence file to ensure the report is complete an accurate.
+The investigator will explain the process by which your review and comment is solicited and incorporated.
+The investigator(s) will then issue a final report (and final evidence file), providing copies to the parties and advisors.
 The report will then be referred for a hearing.